 Only people (especially industry experts and long-time veterans) who’ve been where you are right now understand the challenges of making and selling gift baskets.
 That’s who you want to be with when it’s time to boost your inspiration.

-Look for someone in your area first, but don’t be surprised if that person thinks you are trying to be their competition and won’t help you.
+Look for someone in your area first, but don’t be surprised if that person thinks you are competition and won’t help you.
 If that happens, here is where you’ll find mentor support who has all of the answers.

 7. Let books and online videos be your guide.

-Books such as How to Start a Home-Based Gift Basket Business gives you the lowdown on making gift baskets your profession and is available in bookstores, through electronic versions, and shipped through this site (you’ll also receive a handy checklist and more from us).
+Books such as How to Start a Home-Based Gift Basket Business give you the lowdown on making gift baskets your profession and is available in bookstores, through electronic versions, and shipped through this site (you’ll also receive a gift industry magazine, handy checklist, and more from us).